nueverest/blowdrycss/README.md

 unittest (run unit tests)

 coverage 4.0.2+ (check test coverage)

+# How to Run the '/ExampleSite' demo
+:one: Download the project

+:two: Navigate to `../blowdrycss/python` directory

+:three: Run `pip install -r requirements.txt`

+:four: Run `python blowdry`

+:five: Navigate to `../blowdrycss/ExampleSite/css` there should be a `blowdry.css` and `blowdry.min.css` file there.

+Feel free to delete these two files and re-run `python blowdry` to confirm that these two files are auto-generated.
+These two files are not intended to be edited by humans.
+Any manual changes made to these two files are overwritten when `python blowdry` is run.

 ### Motivation
 This tool was created after seeing how many companies manage their CSS files.
 The following are a couple of